 - When this indicator is lit, the FACP is in the Disable (or isolate) condition.
-The
+The disable condition is latching.

 Entities which can be disabled are:

 - Zones to provide an option to distinguish between zone inputs (sensors, detectors etc) and zone outputs (sounders, beacons, monitored outputs) - Sensors loop based - Loop devices where the inputs have been configured as alarm initiating - Sounders loop based and monitored outputs